Probing Quantum States over Spacetime Through Interferometry: Quantum states over spacetime and process matrices

 \section{Quantum states over spacetime and process matrices}

-A \textit{process matrix} $\cW$~\cite{oreshkov2012quantum,araujo2014quantumcontrol,procopio2015suporder,araujo2015witness,oreshkov2016causal} associated with a bipartite system $A$ and $B$ with an unspecified causal relation possessed by Alice and Bob, respectively, is a matrix on $AA'BB'$ that yields the probability of Alice and Bob implementing a probabilistic process represented by a CP map $\cM_{AB}:AB \to A'B'$ that is trace non-increasing through the following generalized Born rule:
+In this Section, we compare the process matrix formalism developed in Refs. ~\cite{oreshkov2012quantum,araujo2014quantumcontrol,procopio2015suporder,araujo2015witness,oreshkov2016causal} with the quantum state over spacetime formalism developed in our work and clarify the connection between the formalisms.
+A \textit{process matrix} $\cW$~\cite{oreshkov2012quantum,araujo2014quantumcontrol,procopio2015suporder,araujo2015witness,oreshkov2016causal} associated with a bipartite system $A$ and $B$ with an unspecified causal relation possessed by Alice and Bob, respectively, is a matrix on $AA'BB'$ that yields the probability of Alice and Bob implementing a probabilistic process represented by a trace-nonincreasing CP map $\cM_{AB}:AB \to A'B'$ through the following generalized Born rule: